Ferrari in profile

-Last Updated: 31/03/15 3:15pm
+Last Updated: 19/01/17 2:44pm

-That's not to say that Ferrari's F1 history has been one glorious, uninterrupted success story: their 'Tifosi' fans famously had to endure a 21-year wait, and some alarming slumps in form, before another drivers' title finally arrived more than two decades after Jody Scheckter's 1979 triumph.
+After title wins aplenty in sport's first three decades with Enzo Ferrari at the helm, their 'Tifosi' fans famously had to endure a 21-year wait, and some alarming slumps in form, before another drivers' title finally arrived more than two decades after Jody Scheckter's 1979 triumph.

 A champion team needs championships.
 And Italy demands nothing less.